psdurco/EAO/README.md

 - 🔯 **[Judaism & Kabbalah](articles/judaism.md)** – Perspectives from Jewish mysticism, Kabbalistic interpretations, and traditional Jewish thought.

 - 🍃 **[Indigenous & Shamanic Traditions](articles/indigenous.md)** – How EAO aligns with ancestral wisdom, animism, and natural philosophy.

+- 🔵 **[Scientology]** – How EAO aligns with the principles of spiritual technology, self-awareness, and the expansion of consciousness in Scientology.

 - 🦉 **[Gnosticism & Hermeticism](articles/hermeticism.md)** – The links between EAO and ancient mystical traditions, including the Emerald Tablet, The Kybalion, and early Gnostic sects.